International Journalism Festival in Perugia

 BROOKLYN EAGLES LITERARY PRIZE

-The Lost Tribe of Coney Island has been shortlisted for the inaugural Brooklyn Eagles Literary Prize (non-fiction).
+The Lost Tribe of Coney Island is one of three books shortlisted for the inaugural Brooklyn Eagles Literary Prize (non-fiction).
 I’ll be reading along with the other two shortlisted authors at the Brooklyn Public Library’s Central branch in the Dweck Centre, 10 Grand Army Plaza, Brooklyn on Tuesday, October 20, 7:30 pm.
 For more information, visit:

 Tickets are still available for the Brooklyn Eagles Literary Prize Ceremony on Friday, October 23, 8 pm in the Brooklyn Public Library’s Park Slope branch (431 6th Ave).
 It promises to be a fun evening with cocktails, DJs and dancing.
 For more information, visit: